Skip to content

 The Frits de Vries Architects’ application for “Billy’s Walk Residences” is proposed for Lots 19, 20, 21 and 24 Gibsons Way, which would be consolidated into one parcel.

-The development includes 49 housing units across four buildings: two fourplexes, a 12-unit apartment building, and building with 12 strata units and 17 rental units.
+The development includes 49 housing units across four buildings: two fourplexes, a 12-unit apartment building, and a building with 12 strata units and 17 rental units.

 Of the 17 rental units, three will be rented at affordable rates through a housing agreement and an East-West public pedestrian path through the centre of the development from North Fletcher to Gibsons Way.